BruceZu/broken_colored_glass/mongo/README.md

 - Install Mongo replset (with arbiter or not)
 - Enable `mongod.log` rotation with Linux logrotate
-- Backup and restore to point of time with `mongodump` and `mongorestore`
+- Backup and restore to point in time with `mongodump` and `mongorestore`